Human rights in Kazakhstan: Politics, freedom of speech and the press

 Political expression was reported to be restricted in Kazakhstan in the months leading up to presidential elections in December 2005, according to observers, including Human Rights Watch and Freedom House.
 Kazakh authorities reportedly attempted to restrict freedom of speech and shut down independent media and civil society groups.
 In September, the Vremya printing house unexpectedly cancelled contracts with seven newspapers, with no explanation given.
 Likewise, other printing firms in Kazakhstan's former capital, Almaty, also refused to print the publications.
 After a week-long hunger strike by the editors of these papers, the Daur publishing house agreed to publish five of the newspapers.
 Virtually all of Kazakhstan's broadcast media are owned by firms closely associated with the government; newspapers are some of the few sources of independent reporting.

 Some outsider observers, including HRW, have noted increasing anxiety in the Kazakh government after recent democratic revolutions in former Soviet states including Georgia, Ukraine and Kyrgyzstan.
 Efforts to restrict dissent ahead of the 2 December 2005 elections may have indicated the government's attempt to prevent such transformation from occurring in Kazakhstan.

 In 2016 Astana hosted a roundtable discussion on Human Rights Day, December 10.
 The event brought together Kazakh officials and representatives of international organizations, such as International Organisation for Migration (IOM), EU, United Nations Development Programme (UNDP), Organization for Security and Co-operation in Europe (OSCE).

-On November 10, 2018 Dmitry Senyavskii, a trade union leader in Kazakhstan was attacked and viciously beaten up by some unidentified persons and was taken to hospital.
+On November 10, 2018, Dmitry Senyavskii, a trade union leader in Kazakhstan was attacked and viciously beaten up by some unidentified persons and was taken to the hospital.
 The International Labour Organization (ILO) has frequently called on the government of Kazakhstan to modify the restricting trade laws and maintain its commitments with international labor rights.